64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 A crucial development in the Odroid business strategy has been the partnership with a network of world-wide distributors.
 I advice not to buy an SBC from an overseas distributor/producer, for the high demand (time and money) in case of issues.

-I purchased (from the German distributor) an XU4 all-inclusive set (with 16 GB eMMC) for 115€.
+I purchased (from the German distributor) an XU4 all-inclusive set (with 16 GB eMMC) for 140$.

 ### Support and documentation

-Odroid is a Chinese company, historical competitor of the RPi foundation (the other being Banana Pis; nowadays, the market is crowded).
+Hardkernel is a Chinese company, historical competitor of the RPi foundation (the other being Banana Pis; nowadays, the market is crowded).

-I've been very impressed by the dedication put by Odroid to the documentation an support of their products.
+I've been very impressed by the dedication put by Hardkernel to the documentation and support of their products.

 While they're clearly not comparable to a world-size community like the RPi one, the company: